 Fees are payable in advance each academic year unless otherwise agreed.

-- You must attend a one or two-day induction in years 1 and 3, at your campus, plus a one-week residential held in Inverness each year.
+You must attend a one- or two-day induction in year 1 at the Inverness campus, plus a one-week residential held in Inverness each year.
 This is compulsory for eligibility for BPS registration on graduation.
 You will be responsible for any travel and accommodation costs.

 What can I do on completion of my course?

 Once you have successfully completed your BSc (Hons) Psychology course, you will be in a position to consider a wide range of careers.
-Psychological knowledge and its associated research skills are highly regarded by employers and have a range of applications, for example in industry, commerce, health and social studies
+Psychological knowledge and its associated research skills are highly regarded by employers and have a range of applications, for example in industry, commerce, health, marketing, research, and human resource management.